chpoit/snowcat-esp32-controller/README.md

 # How to use
+1. Follow the instructions in the [Compile](#building-the-firmware) section.
+2. Have everything connected together in a similar fashion to the [Circuit Board](#circuit-board) section.
+3. Check section [Controls](#control-types) to know "how" to drive it
+4. Power everything on
+5. ???
+6. Snow

+Anything in the build guide still goes (appart from the BEC and the radio stuff), so make sure you follow everything in there.

 To connect a controller, just put it in sync mode and it should connect immediately.
 Some controllers remember the ESP and can reconnect without being put back in sync mode.

+## Configuration
+You probably don't have to change anything, but here are the four "easy" to tweak values
+- `LINEAR_ACCELERATION`: Changes how fast the motors accelerate
+- `DEADZONE`: Changes the stick's deadzone
+- `LEFTESC_WHITE_PIN`: The pin in which the white cable is plugged in.
+Change this if you plugged it in somewhere else, or if you find recompiling the firmware simpler than swapping the two ESC cables.
+- `RIGHTESC_WHITE_PIN`: The pin in which the other white cable is plugged in.
+Change this if you plugged it in somewhere else, or if you find recompiling the firmware simpler than swapping the two ESC cables

 ## Control Types
 Common controls:
+- Acceleration
+  - The current linear acceleration takes a few seconds to ramp up to max or slow down
+  - I'm not sure of what safe increments we can use so I'm looking for input on that
+- Deadzones
+  - A default deadzone of around 10% of the stick's travel is in place
+  - It can be lowered, but it's in place because one of my controllers is awful and kept jerking the motors back and forth.
+  - Change the `DEADZONE` value in `arduino_main.cpp`
+- ESC Ranges
+  - In my case, my escs do nothing between ~1464PWM and 1500 PWM. the middle point is still set to 1500, but you might see some jerk forward once you stop going backwards, and the backwards controls might be "slow" to respond if you are in a similar situation
 - Calibration
   - Pressing A and B (or Circle and Cross) as the same times enables "calibration" mode
     - The controller blinks to let you know